Location: Off Pahoa-Pohoiki Road (Highway 132), 2.7 miles southeast of Pahoa.

 Entrance Fee: None

-Directions: LAVA TREE STATE MONUMENT TO PARTIALLY REOPEN MONDAY
+Directions: LAVA TREE STATE MONUMENT NOW FULLY REOPENED

-The park has been closed due to numerous albizia trees blown down during Tropical Storm Iselle in August this year, which park crews have been working to address.
+The park had been completely closed, then partially reopened, due to numerous albizia trees blown down during Tropical Storm Iselle in August of 2014 which park crews have now removed.

 Lava Trees Loop Trail